 - Deploy a persistent volume (PV), where Console can save its state.No matter where Console runs, it must have access to its state.
 In order for PVs to work, every node in the cluster must have access to shared storage.
 Depending on your cloud provider, and whether Kubernetes is managed or unmanaged, setting up storage can range from easy to difficult.
 Google Cloud Kubernetes Engine (GKE), for example, offers it as an out-of-the box capability, so it requires zero configuration.
 If you build your cluster by hand, however, you might need to configure something like NFS.

 - Expose Console to the network using a load balancer.Console must always be accessible.
 It serves a web interface, and it communicates policy with all deployed Defenders.
 A load balancer ensures that Console is reachable no matter where it runs in the cluster.

 Prisma Cloud can segment your environment by cluster.
 For example, you might have three clusters: test, staging, and production.
 The cluster pivot in Prisma Cloud lets you inspect resources and administer security policy on a per-cluster basis.

 Defenders in each DaemonSet are responsible for reporting which resources belong to which cluster.
 When deploying a Defender DaemonSet, Prisma Cloud tries to determine the cluster name through introspection.
 First, it tries to retrieve the cluster name from the cloud provider.
-As a fallback, it tries to retrieve the name from the corresponding kubeconfig file saved in the credentials store.
+As a fallback, it tries to retrieve the name from the kubeconfig file (the cluster name will be taked from the server field).
 Finally, you can override these mechanisms by manually specifying a cluster name when deploying your Defender DaemonSet.

 Both the Prisma Cloud UI and twistcli tool accept an option for manually specifying a cluster name.
 Let Prisma Cloud automatically detect the name for provider-managed clusters.
 Manually specify names for self-managed clusters, such as those built with kops.